 A friendly reminder to all clients!
 The first phase of the minimum wage increase takes effect July 1, 2014, and will increase the mandated minimum wage from $8.00 to $9.00 per hour.
 Also effective July 1, 2014, the following revised posting and notice requirements take effect in California:

 - Employers must prominently display a poster showing the new, $9.00 per hour, minimum wage.

 - Employers must start using an updated Workers’ Compensation brochure containing new pre-designation regulations.
 Employers must provide their employees, at the time of hire or by the end of the first pay period, with the Workers’ Compensation brochure.

 - Employers must start using updated Paid Family Leave brochures containing new family member definitions, which now include grandparents, grand-children, siblings, and parents-in-law.
 The brochures should be provided to new hires and to employees who take a qualifying leave.

-Certain other employees – such as those who are required to provide their own tools to perform the functions of their job, for example – may also be affected by the minimum wage increase.
+Certain employees – such as those who are required to provide their own tools to perform the functions of their job may also be affected by the minimum wage increase.

 HR Advisors has mailed out updated posters.
 Please replace your current poster with the updated version.
 We will be sending out the updated Paid Family Leave (PFL) and Workers’ Compensation (WC) pamphlets as soon as we receive them.
 If you have any questions, please contact us immediately so we may assist you.